haliphax/ascii.js/README.md

 Run the included `build.sh` script to generate the `index.html` file for the gallery.

-**Note:** Currently, PHP is being used in the `build.sh` script as a shortcut for replacing a token in the `index.tmpl` file with the entire contents of the generated artwork list.
-Alternatives will be added soon.

 ## Different fonts

 Based on the parent folder of the ASCII file being rendered, ascii.js will decide which font to use.